jpthiele/dealii-Wiki/deal.II-in-Spack.md

 ## Best practices using Spack:

-Spack is complicated and flexible package manager primarily aimed at High-Perfomance-Computing.
+Spack is complicated and flexible package manager primarily aimed at High-Performance-Computing.
 Below are some examples of using Spack to build and develop deal.II:

 ### Info: